igorw/weblog/posts/2013-02-03-http-foundation-value.md

 helps to think about these objects as value objects, because it clarifies their role in the system.

-The hold the value of what came from the wire and what will go onto the wire.
+They hold the value of what came from the wire and what will go onto the wire.

 In case you are wondering about huge request and response bodies and how a value object can possibly represent a stream of partial values, this could